 A final notable feature is that Mullvad can be used in a range of thirteen languages.
 In addition to the main European languages, you’re given the option of Turkish, Chinese, Japanese and Russian.

 Mullvad has one pricing option of 5 euros per month, which is equivalent to the price of most mid-range VPN services if you pay for a year’s subscription.
-Month to month it’s a lot cheaper and therefore it’s good value for money given that it has no DNS leaks, gets into Netflix and has good technical support (though we will admit that it’s not one of our best VPN for Netflix picks).
+Month-to-month, it’s a lot cheaper, and therefore a good value for the money.
+It has no DNS leaks, gets into Netflix and has good technical support (though we will admit that it’s not one of our best VPN for Netflix picks).

-If you want to try it out before paying for it you can get a three-hour trial, which is long enough to get the hang of its basic suite of features, if not to test some of the more advanced technical configurations that are available within it.
-If you do want to test its advanced options you can get a generous 30-day money-back guarantee.
+If you want to try it out before paying, you can get a three-hour trial, which is long enough to get the hang of its basic suite of features, if not to test some of the more advanced technical configurations that are available within.
+If you do want to test its advanced options you, there’s a generous 30-day money-back guarantee backing up your purchase.

 Mullvad accepts bitcoin, cash, bank wire, credit card, PayPal and Swish.
-Its 30-day-money-back guarantee doesn’t apply if you pay cash.
+Its 30-day-money-back guarantee doesn’t apply if you pay cash, though.
 You can pay any amount of cash and Mullvad will match a period of service to it: 17 euros, for example, will get you 100 days of usage.

 We have to admit that this sets Mullvad apart from not only VPNs, but pretty much all online software, period.
 Though it may seem anachronistic to stuff an envelope full of bills and get a subscription period in return, we do admire this plucky service’s dedication to anonymity.

 Mullvad is easy to download but we found that installing it was a bit of an adventure.
-It detects what kind of computer you’re on and offers you the appropriate software when you click on “download client.”
-However, we found that the version first offered to us wouldn’t open and we had to go back in the archive looking for the appropriate download.
+It detects what kind of computer you’re on and offers the appropriate software when you click on “download client.”
+However, we found that the version first offered to us wouldn’t open and we had to go back in the archive looking for the correct installer.

 The client is in line with the standard mobile sized clients found with ExpressVPN or VyprVPN (read our VyprVPN review).
 In this case it’s attached to the icon in the application bar of your computer and disappears when you click elsewhere on your screen.
 If you use a Mac it doesn’t show up in your dock automatically, an unnecessary feature with some VPN services.

 Once you have downloaded the client it prompts you to sign up for a three-hour trial.
-Once you’ve done so it gives you an account number that you enter in a window in the client and it connects you immediately.
-If you decide to subscribe to the service you can do this directly from a button on the client.
+Once you’ve done so, it gives you an account number that you enter in a window in the client.
+If you decide to subscribe to the service, you can handle the business in the client.

 The client is very intuitive and nicely designed, comparable to the one described in our ZenMate review.
-Unlike the ZenMate client all the features on this one are fully functional.
-We particularly liked the way the server list was set up, giving you an alphabetical list of countries and then a list of servers within countries if you click on the country name.
+Unlike the ZenMate client, though, all the features on this one are fully functional.
+We particularly liked the way the server list was set up, giving you an alphabetical list of countries and then a list of servers within those countries.

 The client contains a settings wheel that opens a suite of options, one of which is “preferences,” but when you choose this it only contains a single switch to enable local network sharing.
 This seems to be part of its ongoing effort to make itself appealing to ordinary users.

-However, if you’re technically proficient you can click on the “guides” button which will bring you to a webpage where you can learn how to configure the client to your own needs by adding more sophisticated options.
+However, if you’re technically proficient, you can click on the “guides” button, which will bring you to a webpage where you can learn how to configure the client with more sophisticated options.
 It does warn you, though, that this may run the risk of interfering with default settings that you may not intend to change.

-Separating the technical and basic functionalities seems a sensible development in this VPN because it prevents non-technical users from making changes in the software that they may not understand, and it makes this client in its default form among the most user-friendly and well-designed VPN clients that we’ve seen recently.
+Separating the technical and basic functionalities seems a sensible development in this VPN because it prevents non-technical users from making changes in the software that they may not understand.
+It makes this client in its default form among the most user-friendly and well-designed VPN clients that we’ve seen recently.

 Mullvad supports Windows, Mac, iOS, Android and Linux devices.
-Its default download for Mac works on iOS Mavericks and later, but it has an archive of all its previous versions, so if you have an earlier version of the Mac OS you can find an earlier compatible version of Mullvad, but it’s not clear how many of these earlier versions actually work.
+Its default download for Mac works on iOS Mavericks and later, but it has an archive of all previous versions, so, if you have an earlier version of macOS, you can find an earlier compatible version of Mullvad.

 While it’s an unusual feature in a VPN to offer all its earlier versions, this is in part because many VPNs don’t require users to know which version of their operating system they’re running to download their clients.
 This may be a factor in deciding whether to purchase Mullvad for users who prefer a service that does everything for you like ExpressVPN.

-MullvadVPN appears at first to be one of the better services out there when it comes to server numbers: it has 138 of them.
+MullvadVPN appears at first to be one of the better services out there when it comes to server numbers: it has 281 of them.
 You’ll soon realize, however, that they are in fact concentrated in relatively few countries.
-It has multiple servers in Sweden, the UK, the U.S. and Canada, which is good, but then it has nothing in Africa and only one South American server.
+It has multiple servers in Sweden, the UK, the U.S. and Canada, which is good, but then it has nothing in Africa and only one server South America.

-Mullvad is quite inconsistent in its speeds.
+Mullvad is inconsistent in its speeds.
 The Swedish servers were very fast, and Denmark and the U.S. weren’t bad, but Brazil and Japan were quite erratic and sometimes slow.
-If speed is of the essence for you, we recommend you instead check out our article on the fastest VPN or go straight to our PIA review.
+If speed is important to you, we recommend you check out our article on the fastest VPN service, or go straight to our PIA review.

 Perhaps these erratic speeds have to do with the inconsistency of Mullvad’s efforts to mitigate blocking and throttling.
 It claims it wraps “the traffic in a layer of obfuscation (with the help of SSH tunneling, Shadowsocks, Stunnel) that makes it harder for the provider to identify and block it.”

 On the MullvadVPN homepage there’s a button called “am.i.mullvad” which takes you to a screen containing information about your location, who can see your IP address, and whether your IP address has been blacklisted.
-This is obviously an attempt to get you to sign up for its service, but also a graphic demonstration of what it offers to protect you from.
+This is obviously an attempt to get you to sign up for the service, but also a graphic demonstration of how it protects you.